San Diego Wineries

 - Hours: Fri-Sun, 11 AM - 6 PM

-- Grapes: With a variety of grapes like Cabernet Franc and Sangiovese, Milagro Farm is a retreat where fine wine meets rustic charm.
+- Grapes: With a variety of estate-grown grapes like Cabernet Franc and Sangiovese, Milagro Farm is a retreat where fine wine meets rustic charm.

-- Vineyard Grant James
+Vineyard Grant James

 - Address: 25260 Old Julian Hwy, Ramona, CA